aria2/aria2/doc/manual-src/en/aria2c.rst

     5. local metalink file
         Any meaningful GID is not saved.

+.. option:: --save-session-interval=<SEC>

+  Save error/unfinished downloads to a file specified by :option:`--save-session` option every SEC seconds.
+If ``0`` is given, file will be saved only when aria2 exits.
+Default: ``0``

 .. option:: --stop=<SEC>

   Stop application after SEC seconds has passed.